su2code/su2code.github.io/_docs_v7/Solver-Setup.md

 ### Discrete adjoint ###

 SU2 can compute the sensitivities of an objective function with respect to the control points defining the shape of the design surface.
-To get the list of objective functions available in SU2 we address to [ENUM_OBJECTIVE](https://github.com/su2code/SU2/blob/master/Common/include/option_structure.hpp) and Objective_Map to see the proper nomenclature for the config file.
+For the detailed list of available objective functions in SU2 we address to the enumeration declaration ['ENUM_OBJECTIVE'](https://github.com/su2code/SU2/blob/42d157143f6d11fc7393c17fd4b6bb8ade30ce6b/Common/include/option_structure.hpp#L1536).
+The associated nomenclature for the configuration file is specified in ['Objective_Map'](https://github.com/su2code/SU2/blob/42d157143f6d11fc7393c17fd4b6bb8ade30ce6b/Common/include/option_structure.hpp#L1581)

 The objective function value can be scaled by a weighting factor.
 This value can be specified in the `OBJECTIVE_WEIGHT` field on the config file.